Patient information: Gynecomastia (breast enlargement in men) (Beyond the Basics)

-For boys with severe gynecomastia that is causing substantial tenderness or embarrassment, a short course of a drug called tamoxifen (Nolvadex) or raloxifene (Evista) may be recommended.
+For boys with severe gynecomastia that is causing substantial tenderness or embarrassment, a short course of a drug called tamoxifen (sample brand name: Nolvadex) or raloxifene (brand name: Evista) may be recommended.
 These drugs block the effects of estrogen in the body and can reduce the size of the breasts somewhat.
 However, neither of these drugs is approved in the United States for the treatment of gynecomastia.
-Drugs may be prescribed without FDA approval, although the risks and benefits have not been studied completely.
+Drugs may be prescribed without US Food and Drug Administration (FDA) approval, although the risks and benefits have not been studied completely.

 Adult men — Treatment is also usually delayed in adult men whose gynecomastia is likely to be caused by an underlying health problem or by drugs.
 In these men, treating the underlying condition or suspending the problematic drug usually allows the gynecomastia to resolve.